lawliet198t/biometric-trackpad-auth/README.md

 - Verify your gesture meets minimum requirements

 ### Can't find trackpad device
-- Run: `python3 trackpad_visualizer.py --list-devices`
+- Run: `python3 detect_trackpad.py` to see auto-detection results
-- Look for device with "ELAN", "Touchpad", or "Touch Pad"
-- Try different event numbers (event12, event13, event14, etc.)
+- The system automatically detects trackpads with multi-touch support
+- If auto-detection fails, manually specify: `--device /dev/input/eventX`
 - Check permissions: `sudo chmod 666 /dev/input/event*`
+- Add yourself to input group: `sudo usermod -a -G input $USER` (then log out/in)

-### Permission denied on device
+### Permission denied on device (Linux)
 - Add yourself to input group: `sudo usermod -a -G input $USER`
 - Log out and log back in
 - Or run with sudo (not recommended)

+### Windows touchpad not detected
+- Ensure Windows Precision Touchpad is enabled:
+  - Settings > Devices > Touchpad
+  - Make sure touchpad is enabled
+- Check if your laptop has Precision Touchpad:
+  - Most modern laptops (2016+) have it
+  - Look for "Precision Touchpad" in device settings
+- Try running as administrator (may help with permissions)

 ### Real-time metrics not updating
 - Draw more points (draw slower or longer path)